top of page

 As part of the design team I was charged with ensuring that the productivity and communication experiences for WP7 fit within the prescribed framework and design.
 Given the ambiguity of working within an as yet evolving design system, it was imperative that I partner with and collaborate closely with stake holders and designers.
 In some cases these interactions were with teams across the company and sometimes across global time zones.

-Prioritizing scenarios and designing for mobile and consumption
+Using research data to prioritize scenarios and design for mobile experiences and consumption of information

 While re-designing apps such as the Calendar to fit within the design framework, it was necessary to review research data and identify scenarios and pain points that reflected WP7 design tenets of accomplishing tasks "on the go" and mobile "consumption" of information.
 Scenarios had to be prioritized with care.
 Interaction flows were designed and went through multiple rounds of iteration to accomplish these goals.
 Multiple stakeholders (development, product planning, as well as other designers) were involved in the review process.